Skip to main content

 This is genuinely good news.
 It means that a modest, sustainable word search habit — even just one puzzle per week — is more valuable for long-term brain health than an occasional marathon session.
 The brain benefits from repeated activation of the same neural pathways across time.
 Sporadic intensity does not substitute for regular practice.

-Five to Ten Minutes a Week Is a Realistic Starting Point
+A Modest, Consistent Habit Is a Realistic Starting Point

 If you find yourself wanting more cognitive variety after a few weeks, adding a sudoku puzzle to your weekly rotation is a natural next step.
 Sudoku engages deductive logic rather than verbal pattern recognition, which means the two puzzle types cover complementary cognitive ground and together provide a more complete brain workout than either delivers alone.